TrovoLtd/BowlingGameKata/COMMIT_4.md

 ## Adding a strike

 This is the fourth part of a series describing a straight port of [Uncle Bob's Bowling Game Kata](http://www.butunclebob.com/ArticleS.UncleBob.TheBowlingGameKata) from Java to C# .Net and Visual Studio.
+There's also a [walkthrough of Commits 4 and 5 on YouTube](https://youtu.be/5b7E2lAlxsc).

 We've got as far as the fourth commit, where we add the functionality for rolling a strike.